sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 A typical use case of an internal customers of yours might be:

 "*Hey, we are team [insert_name] and we want to deploy and operate [insert_application].
 For this task we need to have [insert_number_of_hosts] with
 [insert_operating_system_and_version].
-Additionally, we need the RPM repositories of the software vendor to be available for installation on these servers.*"
+Additionally, we need the `RPM` repositories of the software vendor to be available for installation on these servers.*"

 The above example would be what I refer to as a *service*.

 All of the servers this customer wants to be installed refer to the very same 'function profile'.
 While, technically, these servers can differ, they all belong to the same group of people and serve the same purpose: provide a specific *service*.

-You could, of course, argue that this service contains a database server and three webservers as well as a loadbalancer and thus, they don't have the same 'function profile'.
+You could, of course, argue that this service contains a database server and three web servers as well as a load-balancer and thus, they don't have the same 'function profile'.
 Yes, that is true, but that differentiation will be done by the customer, not by the operator of the Satellite.
 For the operator it is the very same function profile, since all these servers serve the same shared purpose: provide a specific *service*.

 Allow me to explain the reasoning behind this:

-While a logical grouping of all webservers and a logical grouping of all database servers seems like a good idea in theory, in practice it isn't.
+While a logical grouping of all web servers and a logical grouping of all database servers seems like a good idea in theory, in practice it isn't.
 That is of course, unless they all belong to the same service.

-Let's assume for a minute you have two customers that request the same set of servers (let's assume they would be webservers).
-If you group them together, they will all receive the same content (RPM-wise), right?
-But what if one web application is unable to run a certain version of nginx and thus need to stay a version below the current latest?
-Sure, you could argue that the customer should just pin the nginx version.
+Let's assume for a minute you have two customers that request the same set of servers (let's assume they would be web servers).
+If you group them together, they will all receive the same content (`RPM`-wise), right?
+But what if one web application is unable to run a certain version of `nginx` and thus need to stay a version below the current latest?
+Sure, you could argue that the customer should just pin the `nginx` version.
 Okay, problem solved.

 But what if the other customer comes back and tells you that while he is on RHEL 8 now, he'd like to go to RHEL 9 next week, as the life cycle of his web application requires him to do so.
 Now you have a conflict of interest.
-Your other customer has to stay on a version below latest on nginx and the other one wants to go to RHEL 9 next week.
+Your other customer has to stay on a version below latest on `nginx` and the other one wants to go to RHEL 9 next week.

 So what's the solution?
 Right.
 Different services.
 This way you ensure that every customer gets **exactly** what he needs.
 Not more, not less.
 The function profile might change over time.
-A customer might ask you to additionally provide a special RPM repository for a special database he needs.
+A customer might ask you to additionally provide a special `RPM` repository for a special database he needs.
 With split services, no issue at all.
-With combining all webservers together: you have an issue.
+With combining all web servers together: you have an issue.

 The definition of - what I call - a service is designed in such a way, that it should accommodate almost all use cases.